linpengcheng/PurefunctionPipelineDataflow/README.md

 ```

 Only `The Pure Function Pipeline Data Flow with Warehouse/Workshop Model` perfectly meets the requirements.
+It is the best example of the beauty of programming.

 Object-oriented and functional programming completely do not meet these three beauty requirements.
 The strange shapes and chaotic logic of OO&FP are not only unsightly, difficult to read and understand,
 and completely incompatible with the simple and repeatable requirements of industrial production.